 A lot has gone down since 1955.
 All those signs, remember?
-For colored only, toilets, in waiting rooms, bus seats, water fountains.
+For colored only, toilets, for colored only waiting rooms, bus seats, water fountains.
 Colored section this, colored section that.
 Remember?
 I remember.

-(proudly) Not a one left.
+[Proudly.]
+Not a one left.
 You can go from the Gulf to the St. Lawrence River and never see a single one.